 Adjust this timeline depending on how many semesters you will be enrolled and your projected graduation date.

-You will receive access to BizLink, the CRC’s career management system in late August.
+You will receive access to BizLink, the CRC’s career management system in the weeks before the start of your program.
 Watch for an email.

 Information about events and workshops are promoted through email during the semester.
 RSVP for events in BizLink or Bullseye, powered by Handshake respectively.

-Sign in to the BizLink and Bullseye, powered by Handshake career management systems separately and complete all forms and answer all questions.
+Sign in to both BizLink and Bullseye, powered by Handshake career management systems separately and complete all forms and answer all questions.

 Review cover letter and job search correspondence resources.
 Any letter or email sent to a potential employer must be error-free, appropriately formatted and tailored to the company's needs and the desired employment opportunity.
-Check the CRC workshops and Career Design Center workshops for the Job Search Correspondence workshop and other relevant workshops.
+Check the CRC and Career Design Center websites for templates, guides and more.
 You can always get your correspondence and profile reviewed by the CRC or the Career Design Center.
 Here are the CRC's cover letter resources.

-After watching the Advanced Interviewing workshop series and viewing the CRC interviewing guide and tips, schedule a practice interview with Melissa Ruggiero via BizLink or Holly Justice via Bullseye, powered by Handshake to set a baseline interview.
+After watching the Advanced Interviewing workshop series and viewing the CRC interviewing guide and tips, schedule a practice interview with Katie Rusek via BizLink or Holly Justice via Bullseye, powered by Handshake to set a baseline interview.
 This will help you be prepared in case an employer calls you for an interview unexpectedly

 Join student organizations and local professional associations that relate to your functional area of interest.
 The School of Engineering and Applied Sciences hosts an additional list of SEAS student organizations you may find interesting.